 North (heading to Bowen / Townsville) Proserpine fuel stations (Bruce Hwy) ~25 km Collinsville turnoff ~75 km, Bowen ~90 km

 The Airlie Beach Rest Area has no dump point and no potable water on-site.
-This means you need to plan your dump and water stops before and after your stay.
-Here are your options:
+Plan your dump and water stops before and after your stay.

 🗑️ Dump Point Locations

-🗑️ Dump Point Address / Postcode GPS Notes
+🗑️ Dump Point Address / Postcode GPS Coord.
+Source Notes

-Before arrival — Proserpine Dump Point Main Street (near showgrounds), Proserpine QLD 4800 -20.4060, 148.5820 Free public dump point.
+Proserpine Dump Point Main Street (near Showgrounds), Proserpine QLD 4800 -20.4060, 148.5820 WikiCamps AU, Google Maps Free public dump point.
 Good access for caravans.
 Use before entering Airlie Beach.
+Water tap also at this location — handle both at one stop.

 💧 Free Water Locations

-💧 Water Source Address / Postcode GPS Notes
+💧 Water Source Address / Postcode GPS Coord.
+Source Notes

-Before arrival — Proserpine water tap Near Proserpine Showgrounds, Main Street, Proserpine QLD 4800 -20.4060, 148.5820 Fill tanks here before heading to Airlie Beach.
+Proserpine Water Fill Near Showgrounds, Main Street, Proserpine QLD 4800 -20.4060, 148.5820 WikiCamps AU, Google Maps Fill tanks here before heading to Airlie Beach.
 Free access.
+Same location as dump point — one-stop solution.

-After — Airlie Beach town taps Public parks / foreshore area, Airlie Beach QLD 4802 -20.2686, 148.7183 Drinking fountains available at the Lagoon area.
-For bulk tank fills, use caravan park or Proserpine.
+Airlie Beach Foreshore Foreshore area, Airlie Beach QLD 4802 -20.2686, 148.7183 Google Maps Drinking fountains available at the Lagoon area.
+For bulk tank fills, use caravan park or Proserpine — foreshore taps are not designed for hose connections.

 Time Activity Location / GPS Senior Notes

 7:00 AM Breakfast at van, then drive into Airlie Beach Rest Area → Airlie Beach (~5 km) Park in town early to secure a spot.
-Street parking available but fills fast.
+Street parking available but fills fast in peak season.

-9:00 AM Coffee and morning tea at a café on Shute Harbour Road Airlie Beach main strip, QLD 4802 Multiple cafés.
-Air-conditioned options available.
+9:00 AM Coffee and morning tea at a café — use their Wi-Fi Airlie Beach main strip, QLD 4802 Multiple cafés.
+Air-conditioned.
 Good public toilets near the Lagoon.
+Do your online banking or Medicare claims here.

 10:00 AM Swim at Airlie Beach Lagoon 326 Shute Harbour Rd, GPS: -20.2686, 148.7183 Free.
 Lifeguards on duty.
 Shaded seating.
 Toilets and change rooms.
 Croc-free swimming.

-12:00 PM Lunch — BYO picnic or local eatery Foreshore picnic area / restaurants Free BBQs at the foreshore.
+12:00 PM Lunch — BYO picnic or local eatery Foreshore picnic area Free BBQs at the foreshore.
 Shaded picnic tables available.

 1:00 PM Retire to van for afternoon rest — avoid peak heat Rest Area or caravan park Heat peaks 1–3 PM.
 Stay in shade.
 Drink water.
 Use fans or AC if available.